 Google has recommended in the past not only creating an XML sitemap for search engine crawlers, but to create a website map for users as well.
 We’ll talk a little bit more about that in our next section.

-To clear things up, yes there is a difference between a website sitemap.
+To clear things up, yes there is a difference between a website sitemap and an XML sitemap.
 As an example here is the difference between our XML sitemap and our website or user sitemap.
 The XML sitemap is meant for bots, the website or user sitemap is meant for people.

 The user sitemap is useful for a number of reasons.
 For starters, it gives your visitors a map in case they aren’t sure where they are or what they are looking for.
 From an SEO perspective that is helpful for a number of reasons.
 It not only creates a perfect internal link structure, but it helps keep visitors on your site longer as well.